Resident Evil 6: Plot

-Ada's imposter is revealed to be Carla Radames, a scientist who was forced to transform into an Ada clone by Simmons.
-Although presumed dead after being shot by one of Simmons' soldiers, Carla attempts a final attack against Ada after injecting herself with a powerful dose of the C-virus, but is killed.
+Several days prior to the Tall Oaks attack, Ada Wong (also Taylor / Minagawa) is contacted by Simmons, a former client of hers and leader of an American fraternity known as The Family, to investigate a Neo-Umbrella submarine, finding a briefing for a mission in Edonia addressed to her despite never taking part in it.
+Following the resulting trail to Tall Oaks and Lanshiang, Ada discovers that the "Simmons" that hired her is actually Carla Radames, a scientist who was forced to transform into a clone of Ada by Simmons, having become obsessively enamored with the spy.
+Carla's former identity eventually resurfaced, driving her insane, and she seized control of the Family's assets in Lanshiang to form Neo-Umbrella as a way to exact revenge on Simmons, subsequently becoming the "Ada Wong" which Chris had encountered.
+Although presumed dead after her assassination, a delirious Carla attempts a final attack against Ada after injecting herself with a powerful dose of the C-virus, but is killed.
 Ada then helps Leon and Helena in their fight against Simmons, and later destroys the laboratory where Carla was developed before accepting a new assignment.
 Leon and Helena are cleared for duty; Chris remains with the BSAA in command of a new squad after overcoming his guilt; Sherry continues her work as a DSO agent; and Jake begins a new life combating bioterrorism in a developing country, with his identity concealed by the BSAA.

 Development and release

 We brought zombies back because they're popular.
 Based on feedback from Resident Evil 4 and Resident Evil 5, the fact that there weren't classic zombies in those games and people really wanted them.
 We tried to respond to the requests and put them in this game.